A Community Transforming Its Energy Systems—And Its Future

 1. Remediation & Clean-Up

-The two diesel contamination sites in most urgent need of clean-up in the community are near the Petit Casmir Memorial School and a cluster of buildings by the lake that includes the Head Start Building.
-Clean-up of these two site (using in-situ injection) began this past summer (2017) and will be completed no later than 2020.
+The two diesel contamination sites in Northlands in most urgent need of clean-up are near the Petit Casmir Memorial School and a cluster of buildings by the lake (the “Lakeside Cluster”), which includes the Head Start Building.
+Clean-up of these two sites (using in-situ injection) began this past summer (2017) and will be completed no later than 2020.

 2. A Biomass District Heating System